zack-bitcoin/amoveo/docs/research_suggestions/blockchain_cities.md

 We can use futarchy to make any decisions that need to be made, like where to put the city.

+We can use dominant assurance contracts to pay for big public goods, like a highway to the new city, and power cables, internet fiber, water, etc.

 Legal and Tax advantages
 ========